 You can read about Masada online but floating in the Dead Sea is an experience that you won’t find anywhere else.
 The water is ten times saltier than the ocean and full of minerals, mainly bromine and magnesium.
-Another major advantage of the Dead Sea is that, being the lowest place in the world, it has an extra 400 meters’ worth of air to filter radiation, making it the least dangerous place you can sunbathe.

 Although it is called the Dead Sea, it is neither dead nor a sea.
 In the Bible it is called either the Salt Sea or the Eastern Sea.
 The Romans were the first to call it the Dead Sea but they were wrong on two counts, for it is actually a lake (a sea has to be connected to an ocean), and it is alive (there may be no fish in it but the salty water teems with bacteria and microbial fungi).